immutable/zkevm-bridge-contracts/README.md

 ### Local Deployment

-To set up the contracts on two separate local networks, you need to start running the local networks, then run `./deploy.sh`, which will run all four Forge scripts to deploy and initialize the contracts.
+To set up the contracts on two separate local networks, we need to start running the local networks, then run `./deploy.sh`, which will run all four Forge scripts to deploy and initialize the contracts.

 1. Set up the two local networks. e.g:
 `anvil -p 8545 --chain-id 31337`